lombax85/FLCodeInjector/README.md

 The main use is for debugging purposes
 It uses method swizzling and supports the following features:

-- Swizzling methods with return type of kind: int, float, long, double, id
+- Swizzling methods with return type of kind: int, float, long, double, id and void
 - Swizzling methods with variable number of arguments, tested with the following type: int, float, long, double, id
 - TODO: structs!!!